Landscaping - Pesticides - Personal Protective Equipment

-- Clean contaminated clothing, or discard if contaminated with a very toxic pesticide, as recommended by the pesticide manufacturer.
+- Clean contaminated clothing, or discard if contaminated following manufacturer instructions.

-- Read the label information and SDS before using the pesticide product to find out if it can be absorbed through intact skin and be able to recognize toxic effects you may experience if you are exposed.
+- Read the pesticide’s label and SDS to find out if it can be absorbed through intact skin and what health effects might happen after exposure.
 Some acute or short-term effects can start right after exposure; other effects can be delayed from several hours to several days.

-- Obtain medical attention if you feel unwell, or if recommended in the SDS or in other manufacturer information.
-Take the SDS or other manufacturer information with you.
-Medical staff will need the information to treat you correctly.
+- Seek medical attention if you feel unwell, or if it is recommended in the label, SDS, or other manufacturer information.
+Take the SDS and other manufacturer information with you.
+Medical staff will need this information to treat you correctly.